-- A teacher teaching the cohorts of 15 students would need to cover all subjects across the Ontario elementary curriculum - Rotary would not be an option as it is one teacher for a cohort of 15 students throughout the day following the Ministry and TPH guidelines - We do not have the qualified staff to maintain the delivery of Core French, French Immersion, Extended French with the additional teachers that would be required in the 15 cohort model - Cohorts of 15 students may result in many combined grade classes - Alternate sites may require additional VP allocation for administrative support - All centrally assigned teaching staff would need to be assigned to cohorts of 15 or to a fully remote cohort - Redistribution of DECEs and support staff may need to be considered
+- A teacher teaching the cohorts of 15 students would need to cover all subjects across the Ontario elementary curriculum - Rotary would not be an option as it is one teacher for a cohort of 15 students throughout the day following the Ministry and TPH guidelines - At this time, we do not have the qualified staff to maintain the delivery of Core French, French Immersion, Extended French with the additional teachers that would be required in the 15 cohort model.
+We may need to find creative/different ways of delivering French. - Cohorts of 15 students may result in many combined grade classes - Alternate sites may require additional VP allocation for administrative support - All centrally assigned teaching staff would need to be assigned to cohorts of 15 or to a fully remote cohort - Redistribution of DECEs and support staff may need to be considered